dortania/OpenCore-Install-Guide/find-hardware.md

 * USB
   * These will show up as a PS2 Compliant Trackpad
 * I2C Connection Type
-  * Currently there's many flavours of I2C Touch-pads, so finding your exact connection type can be a bit difficult.
+  * Currently there's many flavors of I2C Touch-pads, so finding your exact connection type can be a bit difficult.

 ::: details SMBus Example